 top of page

 There is not much information on Fanny Hopkins.
-At a very young age, however, she was given the responsibility of one of Australia's most celebrated sons, when he was a baby.
+However, at a very young age, she was given the responsibility of caring for one of Australia's most celebrated sons when he was just a baby.
 She was the nanny to Banjo Paterson.

 Fanny Hopkins with a three-year-old Banjo Paterson @1867